source-academy/general/educator/README.md

 This option will be available from August 2021 onwards.

-- [Guide for authoring and uploading assessments](assessment/README.md): homework submissions stored on the **Source Academy @ NUS** server, graded by yourself and your assistants or auto-graded
+- [Guide for authoring and uploading assessments](assessment/README.md): homework submissions stored on the **Source Academy @ NUS** server, graded by you and your assistants or auto-graded
 - [Guide for managing contest voting](voting/README.md): setup for students to vote for the most popular solutions of specific assessments
 - [Guide for setting up a Source Academy game](game/README.md): game provides context for homework assessments